Prasanna-horizon/commandCart/README.md

 - Download Node.js
 - Install Angular CLI

-Open via your preffered IDE
+- Open this project via your preffered IDE.

-- In Terminal
+- Now in open terminal of your IDE and,

-npm install          # Install dependencies ng serve             # Run Angular dev server
+<pre> npm install          # For installing dependencies </pre>

+<pre> ng serve             # To run Angular dev server, which will be opened in http://localhost:4200/ </pre>

 ## Upcoming Updates (In Release Order)

+- Register and login feature

 - Product listings and filters

-- Register and login feature

 - Complete Cart, Checkout and Payment page